 Our commitment to You

 All volunteer and Karma Yoga is considered a free donation.
-A certificate of completion showing you have worked with a cooperative, farming, and holistic educational program and residential community will be provided at the end of your stay if all prerequisites are satisfactory and complete.
+A certificate of completion showing you have worked with a cooperative, farm ng, holistic educational program, and residential community will be provided at the end of your stay if all prerequisites are satisfactory and complete.
 Educational programs participated in are separate for certification purposes.

-1. Full time: Receive a 50% discount on the current monthly rate for camping and or dorm annex housing options, as available, on a first come basis.
+1. Full-time: Receive a 50% discount on the current monthly rate for camping or dorm annex housing options, as available, on a first-come basis.
 Housing must be paid 30 days in advance of arrival.
-Camping (staff must bring their own tents and necessary camping gear).
-Yurts and/or Domes, simply furnished may be available at extra cost, with shared bath and kitchen facility.
-Dorms and or dorm annex spaces/ rooms are limited to returning staff and managerial staff.
-Travel trailor or motorized camper space is limited and must be pre-approved.
-For housing cost go to: Housing
+Camping (Staff must bring their tents and necessary camping gear).
+Shelters, furnished, may be available at extra cost, with a shared bath and kitchen facility.
+Dorms or dorm annex spaces/ rooms are limited to returning Staff and manager al Staff.
+Travel trailer or motorized camper space is limited and must be pre-approved.

 Meals and or food are not included.
-However, on-site volunteers may participate in our standard meal plan at a discount.
-All volunteers are expected to assist in meal planning and preparation as part of the learning and service process.
+All volunteers are expected to assist in meal planning and preparation as part o the learning and service process.

 Land and Facilities

 1. Full use of the Bath House, detached kitchen, library, walking trails, etc.

 1. Participate in the specially designed staff classes in esoteric studies, art, alternative health, indigenous and traditional Native American religion and medicine, Chirothesia-body work, Yoga Therapy, Thai Yoga and Indigenous Traditional Thai Massage, Native American Ceremony, gardening, landscaping, construction, building, and design, etc.